 If you are sentenced to serve probation, you will likely hear the judge say he/she is suspending your sentence.
 This simply means that you are sentenced to prison time, but that time is suspended while you serve your probation.

 For minor misdemeanor offenses, you may be given unsupervised probation.
 An unsupervised probation is typically little more than mailing in a card to your probation officer, checking in with what you have been doing, and noting that you have met the terms of probation set.

 With a supervised probation, you will have to meet with your probation officer, at least monthly.
 You may also be subject to more stringent monitoring of behavior, alcohol or drug consumption and testing, and other questions.

-In some rare cases, you may be able to sidestep the criminal process by being eligible for a diversion program.
-Diversion is reserved for nonviolent, first-time offenders.
+In some cases, you may be able to sidestep the criminal process by being eligible for a diversion program.
+Pretrial diversion is reserved for nonviolent, first-time offenders.